jaspector

 Monday through Thursday, 8:30 AM to 11:30 AM

-Typical inspection sequence: Typical sequence: footing, foundation, framing, rough, insulation, final.
+Typical sequence: Typical sequence: footing, foundation, framing, rough, insulation, final.
 Accessory buildings may combine inspections depending on scope.

 A temporary certificate of occupancy requires reinspection of corrections plus reinspection fee.

-Do I need a building permit in unincorporated Crawford County, MI?
+01 Do I need a building permit in unincorporated Crawford County, MI?

 Permit required when work is not exempt under the code or county guidance.

-How much does a building permit cost in unincorporated Crawford County, MI?
+02 How much does a building permit cost in unincorporated Crawford County, MI?

+Building permit fees in unincorporated Crawford County, MI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Building permit fees are based on use group and size, then multiplied by an R factor for one- and two-family residential or an O factor for other uses..

-How do I apply for a building permit in unincorporated Crawford County, MI?
+03 How do I apply for a building permit in unincorporated Crawford County, MI?

-1. Start with the relevant county permit application form.
+To apply for a building permit in unincorporated Crawford County, MI, follow these steps: 1.
+Start with the relevant county permit application form.
 2. Obtain required approvals before issuance, including zoning, soil and erosion, well and septic, driveway, and state permits where applicable.
 3. Submit two sets of plans for building permits.
 4. The county will not issue the permit until all other issuing agencies have granted approvals.

-What work is exempt from building permits in unincorporated Crawford County, MI?
+04 What work is exempt from building permits in unincorporated Crawford County, MI?

-How do I schedule a building inspection in unincorporated Crawford County, MI?
+05 How do I schedule a building inspection in unincorporated Crawford County, MI?

-Inspections can be scheduled via: Call the Building Department.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Crawford County, MI via: Call the Building Department.
 Plumbing permit instructions say provide 24 hours notice..